 Chauffeuring in SUVs

 If you're going to be driving one of these as a professional chauffeur, all license requirements fall under the chauffeur category as described above.
-If you're just driving your own personal SUV, you only need a Washington driver license.
+If you're just driving your own personal SUV, you only need a Washington driver's license.

-No special license is needed, but if you're under age 12, you can't ride a snowmobile on public roads.
-If you're between ages 12 and 16, you must take a snowmobile safety class like the one offered by the Washington State Snowmobile Association, before you can ride on public roads.Other Topics in This SectionOrgan Donation Survey
+No special license is needed is required to drive a snowmobile, but if you're younger than 12 years old, you can't ride a snowmobile on public roads.
+If you're between 12 and 16 years old, you must complete a snowmobile safety class, like the one offered by the Washington State Snowmobile Association, before you can ride on public roads.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?

 Thank you!
 Besure to keep your registration up to date.Update Your Organ